Dare Bioscience Inc. (DARE): Recent activity puts odds in your favor

-At the end of the latest market close, Dare Bioscience Inc. (DARE) was valued at $1.49.
-In that particular session, Stock kicked-off at the price of $1.48 while reaching the peak value of $1.72 and lowest value recorded on the day was $1.46.
-The stock current value is $1.71.Recently in News on March 31, 2022, Daré Bioscience Reports Full-Year 2021 Financial Results and Provides a Company Update.
+At the end of the latest market close, Dare Bioscience Inc. (DARE) was valued at $1.64.
+In that particular session, Stock kicked-off at the price of $1.64 while reaching the peak value of $1.66 and lowest value recorded on the day was $1.501.
+The stock current value is $1.56.Recently in News on March 31, 2022, Daré Bioscience Reports Full-Year 2021 Financial Results and Provides a Company Update.
 Entered into an exclusive global license agreement with Organon to commercialize XACIATO™ (clindamycin phosphate vaginal gel, 2%) that includes a $10 million upfront cash payment once effective.
 You can read further details here

 Dare Bioscience Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $2.1000 on 01/04/22, with the lowest value was $1.3104 for the same time period, recorded on 01/24/22.